 - 1) Assessment, Evaluation, and Programming Systems (AEPS)

-- 2) Carolina Curriculum for Infants and Toddlers/Preschoolers with Special Needs

-- 3) High Scope Child Observation Record (COR)
+- 2) High Scope Child Observation Record (COR)

-- 4) Hawaii Early Learning Profile (HELP)

-- 5) Teaching Strategies GOLD

-- 6) Work Sampling System Illinois (WSS-IL)
+- 3) Work Sampling System Illinois (WSS-IL)

-- 7) My Teaching Strategies GOLD
+- 4) My Teaching Strategies GOLD

-- 8) Early Learning Scales
+- 5) Early Learning Scales

-- 9) Ages and Stages Questionnaire
+- 6) Ages and Stages Questionnaire

-- 10) Desired Results Developmental Profile (DRDP)
+- 7) Desired Results Developmental Profile (DRDP)

-Upon exit, LEAs are required to choose the curriculum-based assessment used with the child from the ten possible primary assessments.
+Upon exit, LEAs are required to choose the curriculum-based assessment used with the child from the seven possible primary assessments.
 In addition, ISBE utilizes the ECO Child Outcomes Summary (COS) and adds the relevant Illinois Early Learning and Development Standards (IELDS) as "subareas" in the 3 required outcome areas.
 The Overall Summary Rating for each one of the 3 outcomes is linked to "sub-areas" that reflect the IELDS.
 Including the IELDS in the COS assists teams in rating the child comparable to same-aged peers and increases the validity and reliability of the ratings.
 The criterion that defines "comparable to same-aged peers" is a child who has been assigned a score of 6 or 7 on the COS.